Ilinden–Preobrazhenie Uprising: Legacy

 Starting from the communist period, Bulgarian academics began speaking about the Ilinden-Preobrazhenie Uprising, linking both uprisings.
-In Bulgaria, it is officially called as such, considered as a joint struggle of the Bulgarians from Macedonia and Thrace.
+Regarding the term, Bulgarian historian Stefan Detchev stated: "The Ilinden-Preobrazhenie Uprising is a term imposed in Bulgarian historiography not even before World War II, but in the 1960s, in no small part precisely as a result of a strict nationalization of the historical narrative during the time of Todor Zhivkov."
+In Bulgaria, it is officially called by that term, considered as a joint struggle of the Bulgarians from Macedonia and Thrace.
 The dominant view in Bulgaria is that at that time the Macedonian and Thracian Bulgarians predominated in all regions of the uprisings and that Macedonian ethnicity did not exist yet.
 According to Heraclides, the Bulgarian historian Tchavdar Marinov explained to him that the Ilinden Uprising is the founding myth of the Macedonian identity in all its formulations, and the Bulgarian state has tried to appropriate the myth of the Ilinden Uprising and include it in the pan-Bulgarian narrative, since the uprising in Bulgaria does not have the same value as in North Macedonia and is much less popular compared to the April Uprising of 1876, which is the Bulgarian foundation myth.
 There are annual celebrations in Petrova Niva commemorating the uprising.
 Per historian Bernard Lory, in practice, the Ilinden Uprising was designed as a belated replica of the Bulgarian April Uprising of 1876, which finished disastrously, but which the national narrative had transformed into the culmination of the anti-Ottoman struggle.
 Attempts from Bulgarian officials for joint actions and celebration of the Ilinden uprising were rejected from the Macedonian side as unacceptable.

 According to anthropologist Keith Brown, there is evidence in the historical record to confirm the narratives of the three historiographies (Macedonian, Bulgarian and Greek).
 On August 2, 2017, the Bulgarian Prime Minister Boyko Borisov and his Macedonian colleague Zoran Zaev placed wreaths at the grave of Gotse Delchev on the occasion of the 114th anniversary of the Ilinden Uprising, after the previous day, when both signed a treaty for friendship and cooperation between the neighboring states.
 The treaty also resulted in the creation of an intergovernmental historical commission to "objectively re-examine the common history" of Bulgaria and Macedonia and envisages both countries will celebrate together events from their shared history.
 In an interview on August 4, 2018, Zaev said that "the Ilinden uprising is Macedonian" and "if any citizen of Bulgaria wants to celebrate it, let them celebrate it."
 On October 9, 2019, the Bulgarian government issued its "Framework Position" on the enlargement of the European Union for North Macedonia and Albania, including a condition for the intergovernmental historical commission to reach an agreement about the uprising.
 In 2020, Bulgaria blocked the candidature of North Macedonia to the European Union over an 'ongoing nation-building process' based on historical negationism of the Bulgarian legacy in the broader region of Macedonia.